ohmjs/ohm/README.md

 * __Better error reporting__ *(coming soon)*
     - A purely declarative grammar should be able to do a good job of generating error messages, e.g., explain what kind of input was expected when a match failure happens.

-Another interesting aspect of Ohm is that it applies semantic actions *lazily*, i.e., a semantic action is only applied if and when its result is required, and never more than once (i.e., results are cached).
+Another interesting aspect of Ohm is that it applies semantic actions *lazily*, i.e., a semantic action is only applied if and when its result is required, and never more than once.
 The benefits of laziness are:

 * __A more sensible programming model__
     - When writing semantic actions, programmers don't have to worry about backtracking.
 This is particularly nice when you're writing side-effectful semantic actions.